yigitatesh/mail_spam_detector/README.md

 Run spam_detector.py

 # Performance
-The model gives about 97% roc-auc score in overall.
+The model gives about 96-97% roc-auc score in overall of 5-fold cross validations.